How Do I Find the Best Influencer For My Brand?

 Additionally, if your branded content has a certain aesthetics, ensure that your roster of influencers have a similar look and feel.
 This way, you can ensure that any influencer generated content can be seamlessly repurposed on your brands owned marketing channels.

 What would you rather have: 1 paying customer or 10 non-paying customers?

 This is the question you should be asking yourself when you try to balance finding the right influencers versus finding the influencers with the biggest followings.
 Bigger isn’t always better and many times, gargantuan audiences can be misaligned, inactive, or poorly targeted, and your advertising there can have little to no impact on them.

 Instead, focus on the right demographics.
-As long as they have at least 10,000 followers, they’re a candidate.
 Also remember that you’re not necessarily trying to find influencers who look like your audience, but ones who your audience are likely to follow and be influenced by.
 People often follow people of the opposite sex, and people’s audiences can often be much older than they are.
 Along those lines, here are some criteria on which to evaluate their audience:

 Category (style/beauty/health, life hacks, opinion, aspirational lifestyle, etc.)

 Size of following